mishankov/simple-system-monitor/README.md

 - `SSM_MEMINFO_PATH` - path to take RAM information from.
 Default is `SSM_PATH` value + `/meminfo`
 - `SSM_UPTIME_PERIOD` - period for updating uptime monitoring in seconds.
 Default is `SSM_PERIOD` value
 - `SSM_UPTIME_PATH` - path to take uptime information from.
 Default is `SSM_PATH` value + `/uptime`

+## Available pages

+- `/` - page with all available metrics
+- `/metrics/cpuinfo`, `/metrics/meminfo`, `/metrics/uptime` - dedicated pages for every type of monitoring.
+Can be used by including in other pages via iframe